homer0/projext-plugin-webpack/README.md

 - `targetRules`: The rules to find the target files on the file system.
 - `entry`: A dictionary with the `entry` setting for a webpack configuration, generated with the target information.
 - `output`: A dictionary with the filenames formats and paths of the different files the bundle can generate (`js`, `css`, `images` and `fonts`).
-- `definitions`: A dictionary of defined variables that will be replaced on the bundled code.
+- `definitions`: A function that generates a dictionary of variables that will be replaced on the bundled code.
 - `buildType`: The indented build type (`development` or `production`).
+- `copy`: A list of information for files that need to be copied during the bundling process.
+- `additionalWatch`: A list of additional paths webpack should watch for in order to restart the bundle.
+- `analyze`: A flag to detect if the bundled should be analyzed or not.

 #### Base configuration